-&lt;sup>57 We can do this by using all 435 House race outcomes.
+&lt;sup>58 This can be done by using all 435 House race outcomes.
 For a state X with N districts, calculate the total popular vote across all N districts.
 Now pick N races from around the country at random and add up their vote totals.
 If their vote total matches X's actual popular vote within 0.5%, score it as a comparable simulation.
 See WANG, supra note 6.